Thelymitra yorkensis

-Thelymitra yorkensis, commonly called the York sun orchid or bronze sun orchid, is a species of orchid in the family Orchidaceae and is endemic to a small area in the south-west of Western Australia.
+Thelymitra yorkensis, commonly called York sun orchid or bronze sun orchid, is a species of orchid in the family Orchidaceae and is endemic to a small area in the south-west of Western Australia.
 It has a single erect, flat, leathery leaf and up to twelve crowded, cinnamon scented, orange-coloured flowers with reddish brown edges.
 The column has broad, deeply fringed, orange wings.

 Description

 Thelymitra yorkensis is a tuberous, perennial herb with a single erect, flat, leathery, lance-shaped to egg-shaped leaf 50-140 mm long and 20-40 mm wide.
 Between two and twelve cinnamon scented, orange-coloured flowers with reddish brown edges, 30-40 mm wide are crowded on a flowering stem 200-350 mm tall.
 The sepals and petals are 12-20 mm long and 5-7 mm wide.
 The labellum (the lowest petal) is narrower than the other petals and sepals.
 The column is yellowish near its base, orange towards the tip, 6-7 mm long, 3-4 mm wide and has broadly spreading wings with toothed edges.
 The lobe on the top of the anther has a dense mas of short hairs on its back and a club-like appendage on its top.
 The flowers are insect pollinated and open on sunny days.
 Flowering occurs in November and December.